 Peer Support Team: If you observe any of the behavior associated with suicide risk in another officer, contact should be initiated.
 Discuss your observations.
 Show you care.
 Introduce the subject of suicide.
 Do not hesitate to bring the subject of suicide into the open.
 Conduct a field assessment and follow through on your observations.
-If you feel that the officer is imminently suicidal, ask for his or her weapon if armed, and do not leave the officer alone.
+If you feel that the officer is imminently suicidal, ask for and secure his or her weapon (if armed), and do not leave the officer alone.
 Contact your clinical supervisor immediately.
-Together, with your clinical supervisor, arrange for the appropriate intervention.
+With your clinical supervisor, arrange for the appropriate intervention.
 If the officer is not imminently suicidal, spend some time with him/her.
 Listen closely and provide emotional support.
 Contact your clinical supervisor.
-Provide information about available resources, including staff psychologist, police chaplains, the Employee Assistance Program, and community resources.
+Provide information about available resources, including agency psychologist, chaplains, the Employee Assistance Program, and community resources.
 Engage in appropriate follow-up.